I hate my readers. I have written twenty-two books

 covers.
 No-one says “his prose is reminiscent of a young Tom Wolfe,” or “his

-descriptions of Calcutta really
+descriptions of Calcutta Mauritius

 But I don’t hate you, obviously,